-Akros in Information Systems
+Akros in Info.
+Systems

 Health Management Information Systems must do a few things really well.
 They must be good at data collection, transmission, aggregation, and analysis.
 Akros designs systems with these factors in mind as well as ensuring that they are usable on a large scale within the host country’s technical capacity.